 Research and development expenses.
 Our research and development efforts are focused on developing new and expanded features for our services and improvements to our platform and backend architecture.
 Our research and development expenses consist primarily of personnel costs for employees and contractors and allocated costs of facilities and information technology, software tools, and product certification.
 We expense research and development costs as incurred.
-We expect our research and development expenses to grow in absolute dollars and increase slightly as a percentage of total revenue in the near future.
+We expect our research and development expenses to continue to grow in absolute dollars.